We are currently in beta testing. Please be patient and let us know if you run into any issues!

 Feeling like a fraud or doubting your abilities is often a component of going outside your comfort zone.
 Writing is by nature uncomfortable because it's always a new experience.
 But, no amount of experience or skill will help you if you don't believe in yourself.
 If writing makes you feel like an imposter, you're in good company.
 If you have to build yourself up despite really believing it, fake it 'til you make it.

-I have a little quote posted by my desk that says, "Darling, just f*cking own it."
+I have a little quote posted by my desk that says,"Darling, just f*cking own it."
 Profanity aside, I often need this reminder.
 Own your choice to write, own your writing.
 Positive or negative feedback, take it in but it doesn't define your abilities.
 Learn from your mistakes, work on doing better, be committed to figuring it out.
+You can choose to use criticism constructively or just pass on it.
+Use your own judgement; if you feel good about what you wrote, keep it the way it is.
 Never let an insensitive question or negative feedback do you in.
 Darling, own it!

 You're Thinking, Not Writing

 Writing can definitely become especially hard if we get in our head too much.
 You might be overthinking what you want to write about.
 You're stuck in a narrative about how terrible of a writer you are.
 Your brain is jibber-jabbering about how much you hate writing.
 You're thinking the writing you have to do is too important for you to screw up.
 This leads to judging instead of creating.
 It also leads to writing being even harder than it already is!
 Like with the other negative thoughts and beliefs around writing, acknowledge you're overthinking and get out of your head.
 This is an instance where I approve of (because these things are also excellent ways to procrastinate, so be careful) getting out for a walk or fresh air, visiting with a friend, playing with a child.
+Do some stretching, something to clear your head.
 Doing a writing sprint can help a lot with over-thinking as well.
 I'm getting to more on sprints, keep reading.
 If you're over-thinking, do something, anything, that changes your focus to help you calm your thoughts.

 Change Your Attitude